 New International Graduate Student Welcome

 Attend a mandatory check-in session with the Office of Global Services and NYU Steinhardt's Office of Student Affairs.
-Dates forthcoming.
+Check your NYU email for details in the month before you begin classes.

 Parents and Families of New Students